dwayne/elm-integer/README.md

 # Elm Integer

-A pure Elm liibrary for computing with the integers.
+A pure Elm library for computing with the integers.